Author's Avatar

 Exclusive rates

-What is a Secured Loan and how can it help me?
+What is a secured loan and how can it help me?

-A secured loan is where you use your property as security against the money you borrow – using the asset value of your house to show you are not a high risk, making it more secure for the lender.
-This means that interest rates are usually lower than those for an unsecured loan, and you should have less hurdles to negotiate on the way to getting the loan that will help expand your business, or your house.
+A secured loan is where you use your property as security against the money you borrow.
+Using the asset value of your house to show you are not a high risk makes it more ‘secure’ for the lender.

-However, taking out a secured loan against your home is always a risky proposition, because if you fail to make the repayments, your property could be repossessed.
+However, taking out a secured loan against your home is always a risky proposition.
+Because, if you fail to make the repayments, your property could be repossessed.

-Why would you choose a Secured Loan Over an Unsecured Loan?
+Why would you choose a secured loan over an unsecured loan?

-Clearly, a loan where your home isn’t at risk is preferable to one where it is.
+You may think that a loan where your home isn’t at risk is preferable to one where it is.
 However, secured loans do have some advantages, such as:

 • You can borrow more.
-The most you can borrow on an unsecured loan is approximately £30,000, while some secured lenders will let you borrow up to £75,000.
+The most you can borrow on an unsecured loan is approximately £30,000.
+While some secured lenders will let you borrow up to £75,000.

 • The debt is spread over a longer period.
 Due to the larger amounts of money involved and the significant set-up costs, secured lenders prefer the loan to be repaid over a longer period of time, typically 5 to 20 years.
 Of course, borrowing over a longer period does increase the interest repayments, but it also reduces the monthly repayment.

-For many, it can be cost effective to consolidate a group of debts into a single, more manageable payment.
-It is necessary, however, to take great care to ensure that this is the correct course of action.
-Debts – such as credit cards, personal loans, store cards and more – are short term debts, and if you consolidate these with a secured loan the term will increase – which could increase the amount of interest you pay.
+Debts such as credit cards, personal loans, store cards and more are short-term debts.
+So, if you consolidate these with a secured loan the term will increase.
+In turn, it could increase the amount of interest you pay.

 • Your age